Mrs. Kouthar Muttardy

 prestigious award granted to pre-service teachers in the country.

-I am now in my fifth year teaching with Al Fatih Academy's dynamic and
+I am now in my sixth year teaching with Al Fatih Academy's dynamic and

 inspiring educational team as the second grade teacher.